kurotakazuki/floaout/README.md

 - these formats = { Bubble, Floaout }

+(As a precaution, copyrights and other intellectual property rights belong to the artists and their associates.)

 # TODO
 - Use generic type in `Color` and `Space`.
 - Add `read_bub_fns_block` in BubFrameReader